 February 20, 2018 Tuesday – Museum of Optics & Mineral Collection at the University of Arizona, Tucson

 I go downstairs for breakfast and then check out of the Red Lion Inn.
-I had down to the University of Arizona, since a friend suggested I see their Optics Museum at the College of Optical Sciences. the University is located downtown, which is on the way to my new hotel on the south side of Tucson.
+I head down to the University of Arizona, since a friend suggested I see their Optics Museum at the College of Optical Sciences. the University is located downtown, which is on the way to my new hotel on the south side of Tucson.
 I manage to find pay street parking only a couple of blocks away, and use Google Maps to find the building on campus.

 The Museum of Optics is self-guided, with displays on several floors of the building.
 After starting in the lobby with several beautiful glass sculptures and some telescopes, the tour starts at the top of the building on the 7th floor.
 I then work my way down floor-by-floor.
 They have an extensive collection of eyeglasses, binoculars, monoculars, opera glasses, historic cameras, stereographs, telescopes, and much more.
 It is all fascinating, and free-of-charge!

 After checking into the Baymont Hotel and Suites, I enquire about the Tesla Destination chargers outside.
 They charge $2/hour and have to turn it on when I’m ready to charge.
 I’m pleased the charge is reasonable…this is going to be so much more convenient than staying at a hotel with no electric vehicle support.
-Rather than drive out to the Tesla Supercharger (about a 15 minute drive), I decide to try out the Tesla Destination charger.
+Rather than drive out to the Tesla Supercharger (about a 15 minute drive each way plus charging time), I decide to try out the Tesla Destination charger.
 The front desk clerk is thrilled, since this is new to her, and she has never seen a Tesla up close before.
-As it turns out, several of the charge points don’t work, but I finally find one that lights up green on my Tesla.
+As it turns out, several of the charge points don’t work, but I find one that lights up green on my Tesla.
 It is a 40 amp 209 volt supply, so the charge rate is about the same as I have at home (Level 2 charger).
 I end up paying for 3.5 hours’ worth of charging at $2/hr.